lukastojiljkovic/lukastojiljkovic/README.md

 - 👋 Hi, I’m @lukastojiljkovic
 - 👀 I’m interested in Artificial intelligence, Android App Development, Video Game Development...
-- 🌱 I’m currently learning Computer science at Faculty of Mathematics, Belgrade University
+- 🌱 I’m currently learning Computer science at Faculty of Mathematics, Belgrade University, and on Computer faculty of Union University.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me luka.d.stojiljkovic@gmail.com